-On March 1, 2023, the Board of Directors approved the grant of 1,543,000 options to 49 employees, five senior officers and three directors under the Company's 2019 Equity Incentive Plan, without consideration.
-Options were granted at an exercise price of \$0.40 per share with a vesting period of four years.
+On March 1, 2023, the Board of Directors approved the grant of 1,543,000 options to 49 employees, five senior officers and three directors under the 2019 Plan, without consideration.
+The options were granted at an exercise price of \$0.40 per share with a vesting period of four years.
 Directors and senior officers are entitled to full acceleration of their unvested options upon the occurrence of both a change in control of the Company and the end of their engagement with the Company.